timi-smiles/lasu-hostel-complaint-system/README.md

 ## 📄 **License**

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the LAGOS STATE UNIVERSITY

 ---

 ## 🙏 **Acknowledgments**

 Special thanks to:
-- **Lagos State University** for supporting this initiative
+- **Lagos State University** for sharing light to the initiative
-- **The Development Team** for their dedication and hard work
 - **Beta Testers** who provided valuable feedback
 - **Open Source Community** for the amazing tools and libraries